MichaelTrestman/job-application-materials/writing_samples.md

-As a Google user, as created above, with Cloud KMS encryption/decryption privileges for the specific key, and read/write privileges on the particular Google Cloud Storage bucket, use the gcloud CLI to encrypt/decrypt files and push/pull them to/from the bucket :
+As a Google user (such as the one created above) with Cloud KMS encryption/decryption privileges for the specific key, and read/write privileges on the particular Google Cloud Storage bucket, use the gcloud CLI to encrypt and push files to the bucket, and pull files from the bucket and decrypt them.

-To encrypt a file, for example a YAML file containing a secrets manifest, called secrets.yml, run:
+To encrypt a file, for example a YAML file containing a secrets manifest named secrets.yml, run:
 ```bash
 gcloud kms encrypt --location KEYRING_LOCATION \
 --keyring KEYRING_NAME --key KEY_NAME \